-This Valentine fine motor activity for preschool takes just a few minutes to set up.
-Children will have fun while strengthening their fine motor skills, developing one-to-one correspondence, and even pre-reading skills with this simple activity.
+Your kids will be having fun while strengthening their fine motor skills, developing one-to-one correspondence, and even pre-reading skills with this simple activity!

 Valentine Fine Motor Activity Purpose

-Setting up the activity in different ways can build other important skills, too.
-Inviting children to move items from left to right and from top to bottom will help develop the nerve pathways necessary for reading.
-Print is read from left to right and from top to bottom.
-Practicing these movements guides eyes, hands, and brains to think in these directions – great pre-reading practice!
+Setting up the activity in different ways can build other important skills such as left to right directionality.
+When you invite children to move the pom-poms from left to right and top to bottom they’ll be practicing important pre-reading skills – we read from left to right.
+Practicing left to right progression helps develop muscle memory in the eyes and hands, and trains the brain to think in these directions.

 Valentine Fine Motor Supplies